| |||

 An intriguing maker space is the Design Lab in the Duderstadt Center at the University of Michigan.
 It is not a maker space in the traditional sense – although students make things there.
 The lab itself is designed to change and be rearranged as students and faculty work within the space.
 The space is informally designed or laid-out into 6 areas with no walls separating the areas: open space, computers, consulting, hangout area, specialized workstations and a messy area.
 Just about everything is moveable and can be rearranged as needed as student interaction or faculty pedagogy require.
 It is an open environment and it is just as likely that a course is in process at the same time that other students are in the space working on their own projects.

 Another interesting maker space is Georgia Tech’s student run Invention Studio which began in 2009 and now consists of 5 rooms of various machines, tools, and technology.
 The Invention Studio is open to all students.
 In addition, at least 25 courses had their students use the Studio’s resources last year.
 The rooms vary from a quiet meeting room with computer workstations to a noisy/dusty wood working space, to a welding area, and space for laser cutters, injection molding, and 3D printers and scanners.
 The Invention Studio has trained technicians/instructors and provides numerous opportunities for hands-on training and educational workshops.
+Moving away from engineering for a moment, the University of Mary Washington has a maker space, the ThinkLab, which supports the College of Education and the Division of Teaching and Learning Technologies.
+The ThinkLab is located within the library, has an array of equipment and high-tech tools for 3D printing, electronics, and robotics.
+Several courses are taught within the lab, and the space is available for independent student work as well.

 Case Western Reserve, with its Think[Box], is creating the largest maker space in the country.
 It will be a 7 story, 50,000 square foot maker resource that will be available for all departments, students, faculty and staff at the University, as well as a resource for the nearby colleges and universities in Cleveland.
 The ground floor will be designed for community purposes, workshops, training and meetings for community groups, nearby academic institutions, k-12 students, and corporations.
 Other floors will be designed for collaboration, prototyping, fabrication, and the staffing and resources to aid in the entrepreneurial process from concept to the market.
 There will also be space for incubating university and community start-ups.
 A truly collaborative resource.